-The Manager shall have a process to manage impact achievement on a portfolio The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the Sustainable Development Goals (SDGs), or other widely accepted goals.
+The Manager shall define strategic impact objectives for the portfolio or fund to achieve positive and measurable social or environmental effects, which are aligned with the United Nations Sustainable Development Goals ("UN SDGs"), or other widely accepted goals.
 The impact intent does not need to be shared by the investee.
 The Manager shall seek to ensure that the impact objectives and investment strategy are consistent; that there is a credible basis for achieving the impact objectives through the investment strategy; and that the scale and/or intensity of the intended portfolio impact is proportionate to the size of the investment portfolio.

-Dream's impact qualifying assets are governed by three core impact verticals which are aligned with the SDGs.
+Dream's impact qualifying assets are governed by three core impact verticals which are aligned with the UN SDGs, most closely with SDG 11, Sustainable Cities and Communities.
 These verticals are:

-- Environmental sustainability and resilience;
+- o Environmental Sustainability and Resilience;

-- Attainable and affordable housing; and
+- o Attainable and Affordable Housing; and

-- Inclusive communities.
+- Inclusive Communities.